Access a free, trauma-informed curriculum that teaches a new approach to emotions.

 Dear Educators, Trauma-informed Professionals, Medical Professionals, Mental Health Professionals, Coaches, Recovery Professionals, Counsellors, Therapists, Human Resource Professionals, and those who teach wellbeing:

 Please freely use and adapt this 12-Class Emotion Education Curriculum.
-The class provides a basic emotion education and practical experience of working the Change Triangle, the best and most practical tool I’ve come across to work with emotions for wellbeing that anyone can learn.
-I use the Change Triangle daily in my personal and professional life.
-I cannot imagine life without this tool and roadmap for living.
+The class provides a basic emotion education and practical experience of working the Change Triangle tool, the best and most practical method I’ve come across to work with emotions for wellbeing that anyone can learn.
+I use the Change Triangle tool daily in my personal and professional life.
+I cannot imagine life without this roadmap for dealing with life's many emotional challenges.

 This curriculum can be used as-is or as a guideline where you can incorporate your own materials.
 You can make changes as needed for the varied populations that I hope will engage with this information.